 Comparison between several trays

-A quantitative comparison of the three frequently trays used in respect of capacity, efficiency, flexibility, cost & other few criteria are given in the table below:
+A quantitative comparison of the three frequent trays used in respect of capacity, efficiency, flexibility, cost & other criteria is given in the table below:

 |Parameter||Bubble cap tray||Sieve tray||Valve tray|